At Emerson College, you will use your creativity and talent to push the boundaries of human expression.

-Emerson offers students access to industry-leading facilities and equipment across all academic disciplines.
+Emerson College offers you access to industry-leading facilities and equipment across all academic disciplines.
 The College is home to multiple theatres; a journalism production center with an integrated digital newsroom for aspiring journalists; the highly regarded Robbins Speech, Language, and Hearing Center; a state-of-the-art marketing suite and focus group room; WERS-FM, Boston’s oldest noncommercial radio station; Ploughshares, the award-winning literary journal for new writing; and much more.

 Emerson accepts the Common Application (commonapp.org).
 Students are required to complete all parts of the application, including the Emerson-specific questions and writing supplement.
-Other required credentials include high school transcripts, standardized test scores, and recommendation letters.
-Additional application credentials are required for students applying to performing arts programs, comedic arts, or media arts production.
-Please pay particular attention to any additional requirements for your major when submitting your application.
-For specific details on applying to Emerson, please visit emerson.edu/ugapply.
+Other required credentials include high school transcripts and recommendation letters.
+Emerson has a test-optional policy for admission.

 Founded: 1880 by Charles Wesley Emerson

 Degrees: BA, BFA, BS, MA, MFA, MS